 By the General Assembly Sixth Committee’s 16th meeting held on 17 October 1995, ‘wilful and severe damage to the environment’ was removed.
 Various countries including Chile did not agree. page 3, para 11.
 It was recorded that environmental crime during peace-time was removed from the 1996 Draft Code because the Special-Rapporteur wanted “to limit the list of crimes to be considered during the second reading to offences whose characterization as crimes against the peace and security of mankind was hard to challenge.”

-1996 ‘wilful and severe damage to the environment’ (Article 26) is tasked to a working-group in the ILC: “The Commission further decided that consultations would continue as regards [Article 26] …the Commission decided … to establish a working group that would meet … to examine the possibility of covering in the draft Code the issue of wilful and severe damage to the environment.”
+1996 ‘wilful and severe damage to the environment’ (Article 26) is removed.
+The issue of environmental crime is tasked to a working-group in the ILC: “The Commission further decided that consultations would continue as regards [Article 26] …the Commission decided … to establish a working group that would meet … to examine the possibility of covering in the draft Code the issue of wilful and severe damage to the environment.”
 1996 Yearbook Vol II, Part 2, p16, paras 40 & 41.
 In the same year, Canadian/Australian lawyer Mark Gray published his 1988 proposal for an international crime of ecocide, based on established international environmental and human rights law.
 He demonstrated that states, and arguably individuals and organisations, causing or permitting harm to the natural environment on a massive scale breach a duty of care owed to humanity in general.
 He proposed that such breaches, where deliberate, reckless or negligent, be identified as ecocide where they entail serious, and extensive or lasting, ecological damage; international consequences; and waste.

 19 countries spoke out in the Legal Committee in favour of retaining damage to the environment on the list of crimes covered in the draft Code.
 In the same session Mr. Lukashuk objected: “at the fiftieth session of the General Assembly, the majority of Member States had come out in favour of characterizing “ecocide” as a crime, and only three States, France, Brazil and the Czech Republic were against it.”
 1996 Yearbook, Vol 1, page 111, para 29.
 But within weeks, the International Law Commission had also reduced the 6 crimes to 4 without vote.
 On 5 July, 1996, the final Draft Code of Crimes Against the Peace and Security of Mankind was adopted on second reading by the ILC.
 Ecocide was not reinstated and ‘wilful and severe damage to the environment’ had been removed, as was the section on State Responsibility.